Ural Military District: History

 The Ural Military district was formed on 4 May 1918 on the territory that included the Perm, Ufa, Orenburg, Vyatka and Kazan (until July 1918) Provinces.
 The Headquarters (District Military Commissariat) was located in Yekaterinburg.

 From the summer of 1918, the district became a battleground of the Civil War.
 Most of the territory of the district was occupied by White forces; Vyatka Province and part of Perm Province remained under the control of the Reds.
 The district administration was evacuated to Perm, then to Vyatka and from there to Penza.
 The district itself from the beginning of 1919 was subordinate to the commander of the 3rd Army, from April to November 1919 – to the commander of the Eastern Front.
 After the expulsion of the armies of Alexander Kolchak from the territory of the district in October 1919, the headquarters returned to Yekaterinburg.
 In October–November 1919, the district temporarily included Omsk, Tobolsk and Chelyabinsk Provinces.
 In April 1920, the Tyumen Province was transferred to the district (in May, it was transferred to the West Siberian Military District, in February 1921, it was returned to the Urals Military District), in March 1921 – the Bashkir Autonomous Socialist Soviet Republic, in May 1921 – the North Dvina Province.

 On 3 October 1919, the district was renamed into Priuralsky, and in 1922, it was disbanded.
 The territory became part of, and the troops were transferred to the West Siberian, Volga, Moscow and Petrograd Military Districts.

 On 17 May 1935, the Ural Military District was again created as part of the Kirov Territory, the Sverdlovsk and Chelyabinsk Regions, the Bashkir and Udmurt Autonomous Socialist Soviet Republic.
 The district headquarters and directorates were located in Sverdlovsk.
 By 1941, the territory of the district included the Sverdlovsk, Molotovsk, Chelyabinsk, Kustanai Regions and the western part of the Omsk Region.

 The Great Patriotic War occupies a special place in the history of the Ural Military District.

 In June 1941, the 22nd Army was formed on the basis of the Ural Military District and then redeployed to the Western Special Military District, which became the Western Front with the beginning of the war.
-The commander of the 22nd Army was appointed Lieutenant general Philip Ershakov, who led the troops of the Ural Military District in the pre–war years.
+Prewar Ural Military District commander Lieutenant general Filipp Yershakov was appointed commander of the army.

 And already on 26 June 1941, individual units of the 22nd Army entered defensive battles in Belarus.
 On 7 July, the army entered into contact with the German fascist troops along the entire defense zone.

 Then, until the end of August 1941, army units stubbornly held the defensive lines in the area of the city of Velikiye Luki, pinning down large enemy forces and making it possible to deploy strategic reserves on the approaches to Moscow.